CodesBy-Bhuwan/CRUD_Api_using-Spring-boot-mysql-java/README.md

+Various Types of CRUD API are coded in this repo:
+AIM:  To increase sec patches
+      To increase the knowldege the working of database To get familiar with api work.
+      To learn... .

 CRUD Type 1 is a basic Api.
 Using spring boot and MySQL as database simple Api is generated.
 Working on packages, implementing of classes in various packages is excersized here.